isabelc/bbpress-user-picture/readme.txt

 * Limit upload file size and image dimensions for Contributors and Subscribers.

 == Installation ==

-Visit [WP User Avatar](http://www.wpuseravatar.com/) for more information and documentation.

 1. Download, install, and activate the WP User Avatar plugin.
 2. On your profile edit page, click "Edit Image".